 A friend of mine recently had an idea for an app that allows you to show support for your favourite sports team by repeatedly tapping your phone during games.
 Kind of like Twitch for soccer, with a very simple interaction model.
 He called it ClickClapp.

-Before even thinking of hiring a developer, he wanted to test if anyone would actually use the app.
+Before even thinking of hiring a developer, he wanted to test if anyone would use the app.
 He created a landing page in a matter of hours.
 He used a tool that offered a 30-day trial period, although marketing tools aplenty.

 He briefly described a product, announced the app was ‘coming soon’, and set up a form for people to subscribe.
 He made sure the Call to Action was ‘above the fold’ and was instantly visible when you load a page.
 He also knew landing pages with interactive content such as videos and tutorials convert better, but even that was considered too elaborate for this stage.